 Small rooms sometimes lack a good number of windows for natural light.
 Here are a few boys bedroom ideas for small rooms that can fix that.

-One is to add a mirror or two in the room.
+One is to add a mirror or two in your boy’s room.
 No need to turn it into a funhouse, but mirrors are great for adding depth to a room.
 That’s because they can act like second or third windows.

 Try one large mirror in the room, or go with several small mirrors placed in a group.

 You’ll also need to think about the paint color.
 Boys, and children in general tend to be drawn towards darker, more vibrant colors.
-If that doesn’t bother you, then let them choose their own color.
+If that doesn’t bother you, then let them choose their own color scheme.

 Soften It Up